QUICK INDEX

 HOW TO BUILD A MANUAL ROOFTOP Shaw Direct DISH

 The Shaw Direct dishes in general are larger and need much more alignment because the signals are linearly polarized.
 This also makes the use of RV rooftop mounted antennas, difficult because as you travel west the skew has to be changed manually to match the viewed polarity of the satellite antnnas.
 But I have mine working in case you want to try.
-I bought an Antenna-Tek RV Manual Dish and removed the supplied 18 inch dish and arm for Expressvu.
+I bought an Antenna-Tek RV Manual Dish and removed the supplied 18 inch dish and arm for Bell TV.

 In it's place, I mounted a 24 inch round Star- Choice dish.
 Two bolt holes almost line up, just needing slight hole elongation of the bracket.
 For the other two, new holes must be drilled in the dish.